 Researchers from the University of Oxford have studied the changing structure of the brain in stroke patients and in healthy adults.

-Prof Heidi Johansen-Berg presented their findings at the British Science Festival in Bradford.
+Prof Heidi Johansen-Berg presented their findings at

 The team at Oxford has been conducting research into how the structure of the brain changes in adulthood, and in particular what changes occur after a stroke.